Texaco Star Theater

-Texaco Star Theater was an American comedy-variety show, broadcast on radio from 1938 to 1949 and telecast from 1948 to 1956.
-It was one of the first successful examples of American television broadcasting, remembered as the show that gave Milton Berle the nickname "Mr. Television".
+Texaco Star Theater is an American comedy-variety show, broadcast on radio from 1938 to 1949 and telecast from 1948 to 1956.
+It was one of the first successful examples of American television broadcasting, remembered as the show that gave Milton Berle the nickname "Mr. Television", and helping propel the sales of Televisions in the 50s.

 The classic 1940–1944 version of the program, hosted by radio's Fred Allen, was followed by a radio series on ABC (the former NBC Blue) in the spring of 1948.
 When Texaco (now Chevron Corporation) first took it to television on NBC on June 8, 1948, the show had a huge cultural impact.
-Once Texaco ended its sponsorship in 1953, the show became known as The Milton Berle Show for its final few seasons.
+Once Texaco ended its sponsorship in 1953, the show became known as The Buick-Berle Show under new sponsor Buick, changing to The Milton Berle Show for its final season.

 Radio

-The roots of Texaco Star Theater were in a 1930s radio hit, Ed Wynn, the Fire Chief, featuring the manic "Perfect Fool" in a half-hour of vaudevillian routines interspersed with music.
+The roots of Texaco Star Theater were in a 1930s radio hit, Ed Wynn, The Fire Chief, featuring the manic "Perfect Fool" in a half-hour of vaudevillian routines interspersed with music.
 Wynn's ratings began to slide and the comedian lapsed amidst personal and professional crises, and the show ended in June 1935.
 Texaco sponsored The Jumbo Fire Chief Program in 1935–36 and The Fire Chief Concert in 1936.

 Comedian Eddie Cantor was the star of a show called "Texaco Town" from 1936 to 1938.
 The show's cast featured young singers Bobby Breen and Deanna Durbin, announcer Jimmy Wallington, who read the commercials for Fire Chief gasoline, Harry Park, and bandleader Jacques Renard.
 The show was a combination of comedy and music.
 Cantor frequently sang a tune about the "mayor of Texaco Town".

 Texaco Star Theater (spelled Theatre for most of the radio show's run) was first broadcast on October 5, 1938, and it continued on the air until June 26, 1940.
 Initial host Adolphe Menjou was succeeded by John Barrymore, who was replaced by Ken Murray.
 During the almost two-year span, Una Merkel, Irene Noblette, Charlie Ruggles, and Ned Sparks appeared as comedians.
 Kenny Baker, Jane Froman, and Frances Langford sang, with David Broekman leading the orchestra.
 Jimmy Wallington was the announcer.
 The show began as a variety show with dramatizations and songs by guest stars.
 In 1940, the show became a star vehicle for Allen, with the show re-titled Texaco Star Theater with Fred Allen and the program airing on October 2, 1940.